KingScooty/sass-easing/README.md

-sass-easing
+Sass Easing Variables
 ===========

-Some mixins for easing animations using SASS.
+Some useful variables for easing animations using SASS.
 I'll add to this file whenever i come across a cool easing pattern.

 ##Installation